twinfoundation/identity/packages/identity-cli/docs/reference/functions/buildCommandVerificationMethodAdd.md

 > **buildCommandVerificationMethodAdd**(): `Command`

-Build the verification method add command to the CLI.
+Build the verification method add command for the CLI.

 ## Returns